l0rdn1kk0n/log2es/README.md

 Versioning
 ----------

-Wicket-Bootstrap will be maintained under the Semantic Versioning guidelines as much as possible.
+log2es will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format: